imrein/ansible-monitoring/README.md

-# Grafana + Prometheus ansible setup
+# Grafana, Prometheus & Node_exporter ansible setup

-Simple role to setup a new Grafana + Prometheus server.
+Simple role to setup a new Grafana & Prometheus server with a node_exporter.
 This has only been tested on an AlmaLinux 9.0 for now.
 This is still WIP and will be tweaked in the future.

 ## Requirements